34 Beautiful Native Plants for Texas Gardens

 Contents

-There are many beautiful and interesting plants that are native to Texas.
-If you are a gardener anywhere in Texas and want to add native plants to your landscape, you will have many wonderful options to choose from!
+There are many beautiful and interesting plants native to Texas.
+If you are a gardener anywhere in the state and want to add native plants to your landscape, you will have many wonderful options to choose from!

-Texas is a very large and very diverse state, encompassing USDA Hardiness Zones 6 through 9.
+Texas is a very large and diverse state, encompassing USDA Hardiness Zones 6 through 9.
 Depending on where you live, you may have dry desert landscapes, grasslands, marshlands, savannahs, or pinewoods.
-Fortunately, there are a variety of native plants well-adapted to each unique region.
+Fortunately, a variety of native plants thrive in each unique region.

-There are many benefits to choosing to grow native plants.
-These plants have been growing in an area since before settlement and are perfectly adapted to the regional climate and growing conditions.
+There are many benefits to growing native plants.
+These plants have grown in an area since before settlement and are perfectly adapted to the regional climate and growing conditions.
 Native plants also provide nectar and shelter for local pollinators like bees and butterflies.

-You can dedicate your entire landscape to native plants, or just grow a few, the choice is up to you.
+You can dedicate your entire landscape to native plants, or just grow a few.
 There are native plants for all types of landscapes and any style of gardening.

-In this article, we will take a closer look at 35 beautiful plants that are native to Texas.
+In this article, we will take a closer look at 34 beautiful plants native to Texas.
 Once you see how many great choices there are, you may want to make more space available for some of the most beautiful options!

 American Beautyberry

-This native shrub is simple to cultivate and may survive in either full sun or moderate shade.
+This native shrub is simple to cultivate and can thrive in either full sun or moderate shade.

 botanical-name botanical name Callicarpa americana